cysouw/diathesis/text/c12_zuInfinitive.md

 - Du brauchst nichts einzukaufen.
 :::

-From a purely grammatical perspective, *zu* is clearly bound morphology when used with an infinitive [cf. @duden2009: 439; @haider2010: 272--273], because (i) it is always unstressed and (ii) it is not separable from the infinitive, not even by preverbs like *ein-*.
+From a purely grammatical perspective, *zu* is clearly bound morphology when used with an infinitive [cf. @duden2009: 439; @haider2010: 272--273], because (i) it is always unstressed and (ii) it is not separable from the infinitive, not even by preverbs like *ein‑*.
 The combination of *zu* plus infinitive is thus best considered to be a grammaticalised non-finite verb form of German, alongside the *Partizip* and the *In­fi­ni­tiv*.
 I propose to simply call it the *zu‑In­fi­ni­tiv*.

 Probably the only reason that simplex verbs still have a written space between *zu* and the infinitive is that homographs would be introduced when the two parts would be written without a space.
 For example, the *zu‑In­fi­ni­tiv* of the verb *schließen* 'to close' would be *zuschlíeßen* with unstressed *zu* and a main stress on *schließ* [@next a], while the regular *In­fi­ni­tiv* of the verb *zuschließen* 'to lock' would be *zúschließen* with stressed *zu* [@next b].
 Obviously, an alternative orthographic choice would be to indicate the primary stress in such (rare) cases of possible confusion (e.g. by a diacritic).
 Or even more stringently, ideally the usage of the space in [@next] would be reversed, i.e. write the *zu‑In­fi­ni­tiv* without space and detach stressed preverbs with a space.
 However, the current usage is strongly entrenched in the German orthography and is unlikely to change.
-Yet, this should not distract from the fact that morphologically *zu* in a *zu‑In­fi­ni­tiv* is clearly bound morphology.
+Yet, this should not distract from the fact that morphologically *zu* in a *zu‑In­fi­ni­tiv* [@next a] is clearly bound morphology, while the *zu‑* preverb [@next b] has a much weaker morphological bond.

 ::: ex
 - Du brauchst die Tür nicht zu schließen.